 by Admin .
 February 17th, 2016

-With the hashtag #Paris2024, supporting tweets from the French public were superimposed on the historic monument then turned into pixels unveiling the proposed logo for the city’s bid on 2024 Olympics.
+With the hashtag #Paris2024, supporting tweets from the French public were superimposed on the historic monument and then turned into pixels unveiling the proposed logo for the city’s bid for the 2024 Olympics.
 The year 2024 is coincidentally the centenary of the last Olympics held in Paris in 1924.

 In an interview with Euronews, Paris 2024 bid committee co-chairman Bernard Lapasset said “We believe this logo captures the essence of Paris as a forward-thinking, modern capital city that is also proud to celebrate its rich culture and heritage.”

-The logo was created by Paris-based design agency Dragon Rouge who has worked on several brands such as 3M, Perrier, and Coca-Cola.
+The logo was created by Paris-based design agency Dragon Rouge which has worked on several brands such as 3M, Perrier, and Coca-Cola.

 While the logo was met with positive reviews, it has also netted a plagiarism claim.